bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     blzcli keys add vuser --recover
     ```

-    Provide the menemonic generated above from the web staking wallet, when asked for the bip39 mnemonic.
+    Provide the menemonic generated above from the web staking wallet, when asked for the BIP39 mnemonic.

     v) Convert the desired amount of BLZ tokens to BNT tokens by using the "Convert to BNT" button.
 Please be patient, as we run the conversion relayer manually for now, and it runs a few times every day.
-Please join and follow our Telegram group to keep updated.
+Please join and follow our Telegram and Discord groups to keep updated.

     **TEST NET**: